BDC Hamburger Icon

 6. Failing to classify employees properly

-Business owners may be on the hook to cover payroll, Social Security, unemployment, and Medicare taxes for employees it misclassifies.
-The business can also get hit with penalties and face lawsuits if employees aren’t reimbursed and provided benefits under the Fair Labor Standards Act.
+• The business can also be penalized and sued if employees aren’t reimbursed and provided benefits under the Fair Labor Standards Act.

-To avoid misclassifying employees, you must determine if they are employees or contractors based on the jobs they perform, how they are paid, and their relationship with your company.
+To avoid misclassifying employees, you must determine if they are employees or contractors based on the jobs they perform, how they are paid and their relationship with your company.

 If you make a mistake but can prove to the IRS that you have a “reasonable basis claim,” you can get relief.
 You need to prove one of the following to be eligible: